mpenet/alia/docs/intro.md

 (def bst (alia/bind statement ["value-of-foo" "value-of-bar"]))
 ```

-Again you don't have to deal with translations of datatypes, this is
+You don't have to deal with translations of datatypes, this is
 done under the hood.

 Ok so now we are ready to execute the query with `alia/execute`, which
-is used exactly the same as explained earlier, there is nothing
+is used exactly the same way as explained earlier, there is nothing
 specific to execution for prepared statements.

 ```clojure